 - Where possible, the instruments will be adjusted to read correctly during the calibration.

-- The normal turn round time will be one week or less, from receipt of instruments at the laboratory.
+- The normal turn round time will be two weeks or less, from receipt of instruments at the laboratory.

 - A premium increase of 50% will be made to the calibration price if same day or next day calibration is required.